Original February 8, 2017

 How can you tell if your website or the site you are visiting is secure?

-With the "s" added at the end of http this shows that the site encrypts data transferred and keeps it from being modified by a cyber criminal.
+If the site displays the lock symbol next to the web address (URL), then this shows that the site encrypts data transferred and keeps it from being modified by a cyber criminal such as this image:

 - Buy a SSL Certificate